mu-dawood/pq_localization/README.md

         else
           return {"app_name": "app name"};
       },
-      # what ever locales you want
+      # What ever locales you want
+      # Note that this property is not mapped to default one of material apps
+      # These locales are to define which locales will be used for our delegate
       supportedLocales: <String>["ar","en"],
     );
 ```